bradjasper/ImportJSON/README.md

 Review `ImportJSON.gs` for more info on how to use these in detail.

+**Cryptocurrencies:** Looking to import JSON for cryptocurrency price data?
+Try <a href="https://github.com/bradjasper/CryptocurrencySpreadsheetUtils">CryptocurrencySpreadsheetUtils</a> instead which offers a useful `getCoinPrice()` function.

 ## Version
 - v1.4.0 (July 23, 2017) - Project transferred to Brad Jasper.
 Fixed off-by-one array bug.
 Fixed previous value bug.
 Added custom annotations.
 Added ImportJSONFromSheet and ImportJSONBasicAuth.
 - v1.3.0 - Adds ability to import the text from a set of rows containing the text to parse.
 All cells are concatenated